FFFF-0000h/Tech-Scrolls/README.md

 ## A

-- **abstraction**: a technique for arranging complexity of computer systems.
+- **abstraction**: one of the four cornerstones of Computer Science.
+It involves filtering out – essentially, ignoring - the characteristics that we don't need in order to concentrate on those that we do. _See also [decomposition](#d), [algorithm](#a), [pattern recognition](#p)_.

+- **Accessibility**: the practice of making your websites usable by as many people as possible.
+We traditionally think of this as being about people with disabilities, but the practice of making sites accessible also benefits other groups such as those using mobile devices, or those with slow network connections.

+You might also think of accessibility as treating everyone the same, and giving them equal opportunities, no matter what their ability or circumstances.

 - **active learning**: a training approach in which the algorithm chooses some of the data it learns from.

 - **adaptive design**: the way in which a website is built determines how it appears on different devices.
 Adaptive design creates a website in several different layouts, each suited for different screen sizes.
-Depending on what device is being used to access the website, the website will adapt and deliver the appropriate layout.
-See also: responsive design and mobile-first.
+Depending on what device is being used to access the website, the website will adapt and deliver the appropriate layout. _See also [responsive design](#r).

 - **agile**: the ability to create and respond to change.

 - **Agile software development**: software development methodologies that focus on iterative development.

-- **algorithm**: the basic technique used to get the job done.
+- **algorithm**: one of the four cornerstones of Computer Science.
+An algorithm is a plan, a set of step-by-step instructions to solve a problem.
+Algorithms are often used as a starting point for creating a computer program, and they are sometimes written as a [flowchart](#f) or in [pseudocode](#p). _See also [pattern recognition](#p), [decomposition](#d), [abstraction](#a)_

 - **application (software)**: a program or group of programs designed for end users.

-- **API (application programming interface)**: an intermediary software that allows two or more applications to talk to each other.
+- **API (application programming interface)**: what helps different components of software work together so that they all seem to operate as a single software.
+Such interfaces are very common and help coordinate numerous "moving parts" to make a program or app easy to use.

 - **Application Security**: application security is the process of making apps more secure by finding, fixing, and enhancing the security of apps.
 Application security encompasses measures taken to improve the security of an application often by finding, fixing and preventing security vulnerabilities.
 Much of this happens during the development phase, but it includes tools and methods to protect apps once they are deployed.

+- **ARIA (Accessible Rich Internet Application)**: it refers to the idea that web apps are used by a range of people, with differing needs for assistive technology and layout. _See also [Accessibility](#a)_

 - **argument**: a value that is passed to a function (as input) when it is called.